Sydney United 58 FC: Marconi Stallions

-A short distance (1 km) north of Edensor Park in the neighbouring suburb of Bossley Park is the prosperous Marconi-Fairfield club.
+A short distance (1 km) north of Edensor Park in the neighbouring suburb of Bossley Park is the Marconi-Fairfield club.
 The Italian-backed club has been a rival of United's since 1970, when Marconi was promoted to the NSW State League.
 The clubs have had some close games: a 1988 Grand Final between the clubs saw the game go onto a penalty shoot-out (which Marconi won), and a semifinal game during the 1997–1998 season saw United's Kupresak sent off for headbutting Marconi's Sean Babic in the nose.

 Northern Spirit/Parramatta Power

 Both Northern Spirit and Parramatta Power were clubs admitted into the NSL to promote non-ethnic clubs.
 Northern Spirit (based in North Sydney) became a United rival when it signed former United players Graham Arnold, Robbie Slater, Kresimir Marusic, Paul Bilokapic and Mark Rudan.
 United, underdogs during the 2000–2001 with a depleted team, won 2–1 at North Sydney in wet conditions.
-Parramatta Power, backed by the prosperous Parramatta Eels Rugby League Club, entered competition during the 1999–2000 season after luring 16 United players and staff.
+Parramatta Power, backed by the Parramatta Eels Rugby League Club, entered competition during the 1999–2000 season after luring 16 United players and staff.
 United, however, defeated Parramatta 1–0 to end their aspirations for a finals berth.